Kinesiology and Physical Education

 - muscle physiology and biophysics.

-  - locomotion and gait research;
+- walking and running locomotion gait research;

 - motivation in youth sport and physical activity;

 - promoting emotional well-being and quality of life through physical activity and sport.

 - physical activity participation in the community for people with one or multiple disabilities, including developmental, emotional, intellectual, and or physical disabilities;

 - self-regulation of physical activity and physical health for individuals with one or multiple disabilities;

 - physical activity for people with attention-deficit hyperactivity disorder (ADHD) and movement difficulties;

 - motivation, self-determination, coaching, participation, and/or social inclusion of children, youth, or adults with disabilities.